ZunairaSid/100-Days-Of-DevOps/README.md

 - [x] Configure CloudWatch alarm when EC2 CPU utilization exceeds the defined limit.<br>
 - [x] Use elasticache to improve DynamoDB performance.<br>
 - [x] Build a 3-tier network from scratch using VPC,subnets, NACL,Internet gateway ,NAT gateway and route tables. <br>
-- [ ] Create an IAM Role and configure an EC2 Instance for AWS Systems Manager.<br>
 - [x] Set up CloudFront as HTTPS endpoint for S3.<br>
 - [x] Create a Multi-Subnet network with secure access to private servers with outbound internet access using VPC , private &amp; public subnets ,NAT gateway &amp; Internet Gateway, and Bastion Host.<br>
 - [x] Create VPC endpoints and attach it to S3 bucket.<br>